AHMEDY3DGENOME/PlantVarFilter/README.md

 ## 9. Citation

-- If you use PlantVarFilter in your research, please cite the following paper:

-# Manuscript are under process
+## If you use PlantVarFilter in your research, please cite the following paper:  Manuscript are under write up.

 ## 10. Authors and Acknowledgment